 Voice of the Poor is the Society’s advocacy arm.
 With members representing every region and demographic, VOP raises awareness of the issues critical to those living in need, so that communities and elected representatives can develop strategies around the most effective means to reduce or eliminate poverty.

-Young adults ages 18 – 40 come together for spiritual growth and works of service and social justice, changing the world through faith, service, and friendship.
-Both college and post-collegiate communities across the country are involved, building community through service to our neighbors in need.
+Youth and Young Adults ages 13-40 come together for spiritual growth and works of service and social justice, changing the world through faith, service, and friendship.
+High school, college, and post-collegiate communities across the country are involved, building community through service to our neighbors in need.